raiden-network/spec/terminology.rst

         A message that is broadcasted from a client to :term:`Monitoring Service` in order to provide the MS with the necessary information to watch the channel.

    PFSCapacityUpdate
-        A message that is broadcasted from the client to the :term:`Pathfinding Service` in order to update the channel capacity.
+        A message that is broadcasted from the client to the :term:`Pathfinding Services<Pathfinding Service>` in order to update the channel capacity.

    PFSFeeUpdate
         A message that is broadcasted from the client to the :term:`Pathfinding Services<Pathfinding Service>` in order to update the mediation fees demanded by the client.